CSC331-WCU/csc331/_episodes/02-process.md

 > - Load a program's code and static data into memory (the virtual address space
 > of the process).
 > - Allocate memory for run-time stack (for stack).
-> - Alocate memory for heap (used for dynamic memory allocation via `malloc` family).
+> - Allocate memory for heap (used for dynamic memory allocation via `malloc` family).
 > - Initialization:
 >   - File descriptor for standard input.
 >   - File descriptor for standard output.